Use the button below to download, save and/or print the rules and regulations.

 • The QB is allowed 4.0 seconds to throw the ball.
 Referees will stop play if 4.0 seconds is surpassed, which will result in a loss of down

 • An interception will result in an immediate stoppage of play and a change of possession with the interception team gaining possession at the 40-yard line.
-Plus 1pt to the defense.
+Plus 2 points to the defense.

 • If an unsportsmanlike penalty is given to the Offense following a score, the enforcement is on the Extra Point only.
-If after an Extra Point, its enforced 15 yards on the next scrimmage play -25 Yard Line first down.
+If after an Extra Point, its enforced 15 yards on the next scrimmage play.
+The opposing offense will start on the 25 Yard Line first down.
 If it’s called on the Defense following a score, its enforced on the Extra Point.
 Following an Extra Point, its an automatic loss of down on the next series.

 • Excessive celebration is not allowed and will not be tolerated.
 At the discretion of the referee, if a team is penalized for excessively celebrating or clearing of the sideline, the result is an unsportsmanlike penalty.

-• A game cannot end on a defensive penalty.
+• A game cannot end on a (live ball ) defensive penalty.
 If this occurs, the offense will have an untimed down if time has expired.
 Even if the clock shows 0.00

 • The offense (wide receivers) has to line up outside the tackle box, and one receiver has to be on the line on each side.
 If not, the offense will be penalized illegal formation and a loss of down.